People who are diagnosed with Lewy body dementia have a gradual decline in the ability to think. They also have at least two of the following:

-A short form of this test, which assesses your memory and thinking skills, can be done in less than 10 minutes in your doctor's office.
-It's not generally useful in distinguishing Lewy body dementia from Alzheimer's disease but can indicate dementia.
-Longer tests can take several hours, but help identify Lewy body dementia.
+A short form of this test, which assesses memory and thinking skills, can be done in less than 10 minutes.
+The test doesn't usually distinguish between Lewy body dementia and Alzheimer's disease.
+But the test can determine whether you have cognitive impairment.
+Longer tests that take several hours help identify Lewy body dementia.

 These can rule out physical problems that can affect brain function, such as vitamin B-12 deficiency or an underactive thyroid gland.

-Your doctor may order an MRI, PET or CT scan to identify a stroke or bleeding, and to rule out the possibility of a tumor.
-While dementias are diagnosed based on the history and physical examination, certain features on imaging studies can suggest different types of dementia, such as Alzheimer's or Lewy body dementia.
+Your doctor might order an MRI or CT scan to identify a stroke or bleeding and to rule out a tumor.
+Dementias are diagnosed based on the medical history and physical examination.
+But certain features on imaging studies can suggest different types of dementia, such as Alzheimer's or Lewy body dementia.

-Your doctor may order a sleep evaluation to check for REM sleep behavior disorder or an autonomic function test to look for signs of heart rate and blood pressure instability.
+You may need a sleep evaluation called a polysomnogram to check for REM sleep behavior disorder.
+You also may need an autonomic function test to look for signs of heart rate and blood pressure instability.

-- Parkinson's disease medications.
-These medications, such as carbidopa-levodopa (Sinemet) may help reduce parkinsonian symptoms, such as rigid muscles and slow movement.
-However, these medications may also increase confusion, hallucinations and delusions.
+- Parkinson's disease medicines.
+Medicines such as carbidopa-levodopa (Sinemet, Duopa, others) can help reduce rigid muscles and slow movement.
+However, these medicines also can increase confusion, hallucinations and delusions.

-- Medications to treat other symptoms.
-Your doctor may prescribe medications to treat other symptoms associated with Lewy body dementia, such as sleep or movement problems.
+- Medicines to treat other symptoms.
+Your doctor might prescribe medicines to treat other symptoms, such as sleep problems or movement problems.

-First-generation antipsychotic medications, such as haloperidol (Haldol), should not be used to treat Lewy body dementia.
-They may cause severe confusion, severe Parkinsonism, sedation and sometimes even death.
-Very rarely, certain second-generation antipsychotics may be prescribed for a short time at a low dose but only if the benefits outweigh the risks.
+Antipsychotic medicines can cause severe confusion, severe parkinsonism, sedation and sometimes death.
+Very rarely, certain second-generation antipsychotics, such as quetiapine (Seroquel) or clozapine (Clozaril, Versacloz) might be prescribed for a short time at a low dose.
+But they're offered only if the benefits outweigh the risks.

-Because antipsychotic drugs can worsen Lewy body dementia symptoms, it might be helpful to initially try nondrug approaches, such as:
+Antipsychotic medicines can worsen Lewy body dementia symptoms.
+It might be helpful to first try other approaches, such as:

 - Tolerating the behavior.
-Many times a person with Lewy body dementia isn't distressed by the hallucinations.
-In these cases, the side effects of medication may be worse than the hallucinations themselves.
+Some people with Lewy body dementia aren't distressed by the hallucinations.
+If this is true, the side effects of the medicine might be worse than the hallucinations themselves.